U.S. job openings rise slightly to 9.6 million, sign of continued strength in the job market

 WASHINGTON (AP) — Employers posted 9.6 million job openings in September, up from 9.5 million in August and a sign that the U.S. job market remains strong even as the U.S. Federal Reserve attempts to cool the economy.

-Layoffs fell, and the number of Americans quitting their jobs — a sign of confidence they can find better pay elsewhere — was virtually unchanged.
+Layoffs fell to 1.5 million from 1.7 million in August, more evidence that workers enjoy an unusual degree of job security.
+The number of Americans quitting their jobs — a sign of confidence they can find better pay elsewhere — was virtually unchanged.

 The September openings are down from a record 12 million in March 2022 but remain high by historical standards.
 Before 2021 — when the American economy began to surge from the COVID-19 pandemic — monthly job openings had never topped 8 million.
 Unemployment was 3.8% in September, just a couple of ticks above a half century low.